Endometriosis

 Introduction

-Endometriosis is a chronic gynecologic disease characterized by the development and presence of histological elements like endometrial glands and stroma in anatomical positions and organs outside of the uterine cavity.
+Endometriosis is a chronic gynecologic disease characterized by the development and presence of histological elements like endometrial glands and stroma in anatomical positions and organs outside the uterine cavity.
 The main clinical manifestations of the disease are chronic pelvic pain and impaired fertility.
-The localization of endometriosis lesions can vary, with the most commonly involved focus of the disease the ovaries followed by the posterior broad ligament, the anterior cul-de-sac, the posterior cul-de-sac, and the uterosacral ligament.[1]
-Endometriotic nodules also affect the intestinal tract and the urinary system like the ureter, the bladder, and the urethra.
+The localization of endometriosis lesions can vary, with the most commonly involved focus of the disease being the ovaries, followed by the posterior broad ligament, the anterior cul-de-sac, the posterior cul-de-sac, and the uterosacral ligament.[1]
+Endometriotic nodules also affect the intestinal tract and the urinary system, like the ureter, the bladder, and the urethra.
 Nevertheless, endometriosis is not limited to the pelvis but can damage extra pelvic structures like the pleura, the pericardium, or the central nervous system.[2]
 The main theories utilized to explain the pathogenesis of endometriosis are Sampson’s theory, the coelomic metaplastic theory, the stem cell theory, the Müllerian remnant theory, and the vascular and lymphatic metastasis theory.

 Etiology

-There are several developed theories about the etiology of endometriosis based on the logical sequel relating the severity of symptoms with the stage of the disease, although none of these proposed models can fully explain the range of clinical manifestations of the disease.[3]
+There are several developed theories about the etiology of endometriosis based on the logical sequelae relating the severity of symptoms to the stage of the disease.
+However, none of these proposed models can fully explain the range of clinical manifestations of the disease.[3]
 The most widely plausible theory is Sampson's assumption, stating that the viable cells in the peritoneal fluid with retrograde menstruation can implant, grow, and infiltrate the peritoneal cavity.[3]
 Retrograde menstruation is a term used to describe the reflux of the blood backward from the Fallopian tubes to the peritoneum during menstruation.
 It is a phenomenon quite common in a large proportion of women of reproductive age.[3]
 An alternative to Sampson's theory is the coelomic metaplastic theory suggested by Meyer.
 This theory relies on the ability of parietal peritoneum epithelium to differentiate into endometrial tissue, probably under the stimuli of cytokines and growth factors of the endometrial stroma.[4]
 The hypothesis of metaplasia could justify the occurrence of endometriosis in women without a uterus or a lack of endometria, such as female patients with Mayer-Rokitansky-Küster-Hauser syndrome or the rare cases of males who have endometriosis.[5][6]

-To explain the occurrence of endometriosis in the cul-de-sac and uterosacral ligaments, the mainly used theory is the Müllerian remnant theory, suggesting that atypical migration or differentiation of these remnants could imitate endometriotic tissue in the poster pelvic floor.[7]
+To explain the occurrence of endometriosis in the cul-de-sac and uterosacral ligaments, the main used theory is the Müllerian remnant theory, suggesting that atypical migration or differentiation of these remnants could imitate endometriotic tissue in the poster pelvic floor.[7]
 Another theory developed to explain endometriosis is the lymphatic and vascular metastasis theory.
 This theory proposes that endometrial tissue can infiltrate the lymphatics and vasculature and, through them, get transferred to remote foci like the brain or the pleura or retroperitoneal locations.[8]
 The stem cell theory could also partially explain the pathogenesis and establishment of endometriosis.
-There has been growing evidence supporting that the endometrial stem cells might be responsible for the development and progression of endometriosis.
+Growing evidence has supported that the endometrial stem cells might be responsible for the development and progression of endometriosis.
 Endometrial progenitor cells have not only been recognized in menstrual blood but have also been identified as clonogenic cells in the endometrial lesions.
 The mechanism of generation and establishing endometriosis might be by the retrograde discarding of the endometrial stem cells in the pelvic cavity either with neonatal uterine bleeding or with menstruation after menarche.[9]

 Endometriotic lesions present as a chronic local inflammatory disease and involve alterations in cellular immunity and the expression of inflammatory cytokines.
-According to previous research, patients with endometriosis have elevated serum levels of a wide number of pro-inflammatory cytokines like IL-1, IL-6, and IL-8, resulting in chemotaxis, recruitment, and activation of peritoneal macrophages and proliferation of monocytes.
+According to previous research, patients with endometriosis have elevated serum levels of many pro-inflammatory cytokines like IL-1, IL-6, and IL-8, resulting in chemotaxis, recruitment, and activation of peritoneal macrophages and proliferation of monocytes.
 The surgical excision of the endometriotic lesions leads to a decrease in the serum levels of the interleukins, providing evidence that their local production is the reason for the systematic inflammatory reaction.
 Tumor necrosis factor-alpha (TNF-a) in the peritoneal fluid, produced by the peritoneal macrophages, amplifies the inflammatory response.[11]

 Epidemiology

-On the contrary, there are protective factors against endometriosis, mainly acting by lowering the inflammatory process or by decreasing the levels of estrogen in the body.
+On the contrary, there are protective factors against endometriosis, mainly by lowering the inflammatory process or decreasing estrogen levels in the body.
 Parity, protracted breastfeeding, current oral contraceptive use, tubal ligation, and smoking are related to a decreased risk for endometriosis.[14]
 Tubal ligation has been assumed to decrease the risk of endometriosis by hampering the menstrual reflux to reach the pelvic cavity.[14]
 Prolonged breastfeeding seems to suppress the development of endometriosis through postpartum amenorrhea but also with other mechanisms.[16]
 Contraceptive use and parity hamper the occurrence of ovulation.
-Whenever ovulation occurs, it is followed by inflammation and release of pro-inflammatory cytokines, including tumor necrosis factor-alpha (TNF-a), interleukin 1 (IL-1), and interleukin 6 (IL-6).
+Whenever ovulation occurs, it is followed by inflammation and release of pro-inflammatory cytokines, including TNF-a, interleukin 1 (IL-1), and interleukin 6 (IL-6).
 These cytokines enhance cell proliferation and oxidative stress and lead to increased production of leukotrienes and prostaglandins.[17]
 Additionally, primary amenorrhea, physical activity, and other dietary and lifestyle habits such as increased intake of omega-3 fatty acids and smoking are associated with a decreased risk for endometriosis.
 The fact that smoking has an inverse association with the risk of endometriosis attracts a lot of attention.
 Smoking has a catastrophic effect on almost every aspect of health, but this is not the case with endometriosis.

 Pathophysiology